 Welcome to the next installment of our Reader Success Series where Million Mile Secrets Readers share how they booked a trip with miles & points to get Big Travel with Small Money!

-Jeanne is our newest reader success story to show folks it’s possible to travel without spending a lot of money.
+Jeanne is here to share her reader success story and show folks it’s possible to travel without spending a lot of money.

 A big thank you to Jeanne for sharing her story!

 Please introduce yourself to everyone and tell us how long you’ve been involved in the miles & points hobby.

 Jeanne Burch.
 I’ve been using travel awards for about 5 years, after several business trips to Las Vegas on Southwest gave me enough miles to fly to Orlando for a vacation.

 Originally, I was just going to the World Figure Skating championship in Helsinki, Finland.
 However, after investigating several airlines, I discovered that Icelandair featured an “Icelandair Stopover.”
 This allows the traveler to schedule a stay in Iceland for no extra airfare.

 Iceland was on my bucket list of places to go, so I extended my trip by 4 days.
 It wasn’t long enough!
 It would be easy to spend a full week or longer in Iceland.

 How long did you collect miles and points for your trip?